 As the head coach of the U20 World Athletics Athlete Refugee Team (ART) 2007 world 800m champion Janeth Jepkosgei measures her success these days on school exam results and personal best running times by the athletes she trains....
 Read more

-Since that debut in Rio, the Athlete Refugee Team has competed at every World Athletics Series event since: the 2017 and 2019 World Championships, teh 2017 World U19 Championships, the 2018 and 2021 World Half Marathon Championships, the 2017 and 2019 World Athletics Relays and the 2018 and 2021 World U20 Championships.
+Since that debut in Rio, the Athlete Refugee Team has competed at nearly every World Athletics Series event since: the 2017, 2019 and 2022 World Championships, the 2017 World U19 Championships, the 2018 and 2021 World Half Marathon Championships, the 2017 and 2019 World Athletics Relays and the 2018 and 2021 World U20 Championships.

 World Athletics is also providing competitive opportunities at one-day meets and continental championships where our Area federations have opened opportunities to compete.
 In 2018, the CAA, the African confederation, invited a refugee team of athletes based in Africa to compete at their championships and in 2021 European Athletics opened entry to refugee athletes who live in European countries.

 In 2021, seven members of the World Athletics Athlete Refugee Team were selected to represent the Refugee Olympic Team in Tokyo, led by marathoner Tachlowini Gabriyesos, a 23-year-old native of Eritrea who clocked 2:10:55 in March to become the first refugee athlete to better an Olympic qualifying standard.
 Gabriyesos served as a co-flag bearer for the team at the Opening Ceremonies, and later finished 16th on the Games' final day.